reymond-group/smilesDrawer/doc/all.md

 <a name="Vertex+isTerminal"></a>

 ### vertex.isTerminal() ⇒ <code>boolean</code>
 Returns true if this vertex is terminal (has no parent or child vertices), otherwise returns false.
+Always returns true if associated value has property hasAttachedPseudoElements set to true.

 **Kind**: instance method of <code>[Vertex](#Vertex)</code>
 **Returns**: <code>boolean</code> - A boolean indicating whether or not this vertex is terminal.